yyyu200/NanoTB-sp3d5s_star/README.md

 An c++ software package aimed at quantum mechanics based atomistic simulation of semiconductor nanostructures using empirical tight binding model.

-A executable file is available by contact the author at yyyu200@163.com for trial usage.
+Executable file and input files examples are available by contacting the author by email yyyu200@163.com for trial usage.

 ## Main features of NanoTB are: